apache/parquet-java/parquet-hadoop/README.md

 if not found then the library will use the classic non-vectored reads: it is safe to enable this option on older releases.
 **Default value:** `false`

+---

+**Property:** `parquet.column.statistics.enabled`
+**Description:** Whether to enable column statistics collection.
+If `true`, statistics will be collected for all columns unless explicitly disabled for specific columns.
+If `false`, statistics will be disabled for all columns regardless of column-specific settings.
+**Default value:** `true`